KimYC1223/Hyperledger_PCtoRASP/README.md

 > 2019 Korea Aerospace University Prof.Junghee Han Team Graduation piece : Entrance Management System Using Hyperledger-Fabric Based on Embedded Environment

-In this project, Implement server-centered entrance management system as a private blockchain network to improve security.
+ This project proposes a method to improve security in terms of implementing the server-centered entrance management system as a private blockchain network.
 Hyperledger- Fabric, the private blockchain engine used in this readme, is a blockchain platform that has been loved by many people since IBM released version 1.1 in March 2018.
 Anyone can easily build a strong security network by applying Hyperledger, so we decided to use Hyperledger to build a network between entrance authentication terminals

 ![image](https://user-images.githubusercontent.com/40852277/63421911-5f778780-c444-11e9-9525-5f90640647e3.png)